isomerpages/pmo-nccs/media/press-release/_posts/2013-07-01-visit-of-mr-xie-zhenhua-vice-chairman-of-the-national-development-and-reform-commission-of-the-people-s-republic-of-china-30-june---1-july-2013.md

 ---
 layout: post
-title: Visit of Mr Xie Zhenhua, Vice-Chairman of the National Development and Reform Commission of the People’s Republic Of China, 30 June - 1 July 2013
+title: 'Visit of Mr Xie Zhenhua, Vice-Chairman of the National Development and Reform Commission of the People’s Republic Of China, 30 June - 1 July 2013'
 subtitle: 01 Jul 2013
 permalink: /media/press-release/visit-of-mr-xie-zhenhua-vice-chairman-of-the-national-development-and-reform-commission-of-the-people-s-republic-of-china-30-june---1-july-2013
 ---